Financial-Times/ft-origami/docs/syntax/js.md

 The only currently known use case for foreign events is in analytics, allowing modules to emit tracking events that may be collected by a tracking module.
 For the most part use of this technique creates too much 'magic' behaviour that would not be expected by a product developer and should be avoided.

+## Data storage

+Modules that store data on the client via user-agent APIs *must* encapsulate all the logic required to get and set that data and must remain compatible with the format of data that they store, unless the major version number of the module changes.
+In that case the module *must not* invalidate any existing data, and *should* provide advice in docs on migrating user data from previous versions.

 ## Functions

 Modules *should* avoid containing functions with more than 3 arguments.
 Where more parameters are required, consider passing an object (and if so, consider using [lo-dash's defaults function](http://lodash.com/docs#defaults)).